namshi/namshi.github.com/source/team/index.markdown

 *   ##<div id="Shidhin CR">Shidhin CR</div>
     {% img left team /images/shidhin.jpg Shidhin CR %}
-    Shidhin is a senior Front end developer joined in Namshi team in May 2014.
+    **Shidhin CR** is a senior Front end developer joined in Namshi team in May 2014.
 He is passionate about latest UI best practices and front end technologies.
     He comes with over 6 years of experience in front end development, and core JavaScript expertise.
     In free time, he can be found updating his blog or checking out some open source stuff.